Bear Island (Svalbard): History

 Amateur radio operators occasionally conduct DXpeditions on the island during the summer months.

+The first recorded case of the COVID-19 pandemic in Svalbard occurred on Bear Island on 6 October 2021.
+A Russian fisherman had been confirmed to have contracted the disease and was transported via helicopter to Longyearbyen to be treated at its hospital, where he made a full recovery.
+There have been 0 confirmed deaths from COVID-19 in Svalbard as of 2023.

 Geography

 Bear Island lies about 235 km south of mainland Spitsbergen and 397 km north-northwest of Ingøy in mainland Norway.
-It is in the westernmost part of the Barents Sea on Spitsbergen Bank, which extends southward from Spitsbergen and Edgeøya, forming a part of the continental shelf.
+It is located at the limits of the Norwegian and Barents Seas on Spitsbergen Bank, which extends southward from Spitsbergen and Edgeøya, forming a part of the continental shelf.

-The island's outline is an approximate triangle pointing south with a greatest north-south extension of 20 km and a greatest east-west extension of 15.5 km.
+The island's outline is an approximate triangle pointing south with a greatest north–south extension of 20 km and a greatest east-west extension of 15.5 km.
 Its surface area is 178 km2.
 The southern part of Bjørnøya is mountainous, the highest top being Miseryfjellet on the southeast coast at about 536 m above sea level.

 Other notable mountains are Antarcticfjellet in the southeast, and Fuglefjellet, Hambergfjellet and Alfredfjellet in the southwest.
-The northern part of the island forms a lowland plain that covers some two thirds of the surface area.
+The northern part of the island forms a rocky, lowland plain that covers some two thirds of the surface area.

 Apart from a few sandy beaches, the coast is mostly steep, with high cliffs and notable signs of erosion such as caverns and isolated rock pillars.
 A number of anchorages and landing points exist, as well as a small harbor at Herwighamna on the north coast.